 With development complete, the K70 was on the verge of being introduced by NSU in March 1969.
 But behind the scenes, matters were unravelling.
-Pummelled by the huge warranty costs associated with the rotary engine’s teething troubles, and those associated with introducing two all-new models in quick succession, NSU fell victim to a potentially ruinous cashflow crisis.
-At this point Volkswagen stepped in, sensing an opportunity, not only to get hold of Wankel technology on the cheap, but to gain valuable technical know-how from NSU’s engineers, not to mention production capacity from the Neckarsalum facility.
+Pummelled by the warranty costs associated with the rotary engine’s teething troubles, and those associated with introducing two all-new models in quick succession, NSU essentially ran out of money.
+At this point Volkswagen stepped in, sensing an opportunity to gain valuable technical know-how from NSU’s engineers, not to mention production capacity from the Neckarsalum facility.

-Allegedly pulled abruptly on the eve of that year’s Geneva press day, the K70 vanished without trace while VW’s management pondered its fate.
+Allegedly pulled just prior to launch, the K70 vanished without trace while VW’s management pondered its fate.
 Complicating matters was the fact that Wolfsburg had recently introduced their own mid-sized offering with the rear-engined 411 model, not to mention the first-generation Audi 100, both of which were to a greater or lesser extent, direct rivals for the K70.